themindfuldev/lazy-loading-js-modules/src/README.md

 ## Module loaders

-- On the previous example, *Zoo* is a global var, which is:
+- On the previous example, *Kennel* is a global var:
   - fragile (any posterior code can modify/redefine it)
   - not scalable (what if you define 100 modules?)
   - counter-productive (you have to manually resolve your dependencies)